Rental family service: History

-Hired crowds date back at least to the time of Emperor Nero, who reputedly required soldiers to attend and cheer on his performances.
 The earliest known rental family service was offered by Japan Efficiency Corporation (Nihon Kokasei Honbu) starting in the fall of 1991.
 Japan Efficiency, run by Satsuki Oiwa, was started in 1987 to train corporate employees, but after hearing complaints about unsatisfactory relationships, began to also offer professional actors for "soft service — reaching others with a sympathetic heart".
 By May 1992, Japan Efficiency had a roster of 21 clients, a waiting list of 84 more, and more than 400 applicants for professional stand-ins.

 Some of the rental family agencies felt the services offered were uniquely suited to aspects of Japanese culture such as saving face and social etiquette, but the practice has since spread to other countries.
 Wedding guest rentals started in the late 1990s in South Korea, which offers a similar cultural desire to offer a public image of doing well.
 Korean rental services expanded to broader roles in the 2000s.
 In 2007, the Super-grandparents site was created in France to match children with surrogate grandparents for terms varying from one month to one year.
 After reading a 2009 news article regarding the service, Scott Rosenbaum founded the United States-based Rent-a-Friend in October 2009, a worldwide service which provides paying subscribers with contact information for local platonic companions who can be hired at rates set by the companion.

 By 2009, there were around ten rental family service agencies in Japan.
 In 2010, CNN reported that some Chinese companies were hiring foreigners to serve as ersatz employees and partners, implying the presence of overseas business connections.
 The practice was known as "White Guy Window Dressing", "White Guy in a Tie", or a "Face Job" by the actors being hired.
 Companies are able to encourage real estate investment because the mere presence of foreigners outside the major cities imply that region is attracting international attention.

 Some personal advertisements in China offered rental services to serve as partners so the client's parents would not worry about their continued single status, especially at holidays.
 The legal status of such rentals is questionable in China, where it is legal to offer services and labor, but the "body [cannot be rented] as the subject of a [business] contract".
 Some of the friend rental platforms were noted to potentially facilitate prostitution, which is illegal in China.